susanBuck/notes/07_Version_Control/07_Setup_Github.md

 Click **Add SSH Key**.

 In the *Title* field, add a descriptive label for the new key.
-For example, if you're using a personal Mac, you might call this key *Personal MacBook Air"*.
+For example, if you're using a personal Mac, you might call this key *"Personal MacBook Air"*.

 For the *Key* field, you want to paste the contents of the `id_rsa.pub` file that was generated on your computer in the above step.